arthur-vilela/PP2-emotion-match/README.md

 #### Countdown

 To create a more dynamic experience, I added a countdown timer on top of the given emotion.
 The timer starts at 10 seconds and, when it drops to zero, a new round is started.
-If the user clicks, either correctly or incorrectly, on an image, the amount of seconds left in the timer are added to the overall score.
+If the user clicks on an image, either correctly or incorrectly, the amount of seconds left in the timer are added to the overall score.

 ### Final score page